RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc20-fee-proxy-contract-0.1.0.md

 ## Description

-This extension allows payments and refunds to be made in ERC20 tokens on Ethereum and EVM-compatible blockchains.
+This extension allows payments and refunds to be made in fungible tokens, including:

+- ERC20 tokens on Ethereum and EVM-compatible blockchains.
+- Fungible tokens on Near and Near testnet (as defined by NEP-141 and NEP-148)

 This Payment Network is similar to the [ERC20 Proxy Contract](./payment-network-erc20-proxy-contract-0.1.0.md) extension, with the added feature of allowing a fee to be taken from the payment.

 The payment is mainly expected through a proxy payment contract, but the request issuer can also declare payments manually.
 Fees shall not be paid for declarative payments.

-The proxy contract does the ERC20 token transfer on behalf of the user.
-The contract ensures a link between an ERC20 transfer and a request through a `paymentReference`.
+The proxy contract does the fungible token transfer on behalf of the user.
+The contract ensures a link between a token transfer and a request through a `paymentReference`.
 This `paymentReference` consists of the last 8 bytes of a salted hash of the requestId: `last8Bytes(hash(lowercase(requestId + salt + address)))`:

-The contract also ensures that the `feeAmount` amount of the ERC20 transfer will be forwarded to the `feeAddress`.
+The contract also ensures that the `feeAmount` amount of the token transfer will be forwarded to the `feeAddress`.

 - `requestId` is the id of the request
 - `salt` is a random number with at least 8 bytes of randomness.
 It must be unique to each request